-It will come as no surprise to our readers to learn that our enquiries for new French mortgages have slowed down over the last few weeks, given the crisis, but enquiries for remortgaging and equity release are on the rise.
+As lockdown has eased and plans get back on track, it will come as no surprise to our readers to learn that our enquiries for new French mortgages on purchases have increased over the last few weeks, and enquiries for remortgaging and equity release have remained steady.
 Of the enquiries we are seeing for new mortgages, the majority are at the very beginning of their search.
-Alongside looking potential properties, Francophiles continue to want to explore their financial options, and be ready to be quick out of the gates when the market returns, which it inevitably will.
+Alongside looking at potential properties, Francophiles continue to want to explore their financial options, and be ready to be quick out of the gates when the market returns, which it inevitably will.

 The coronavirus pandemic is unlike anything we have seen before, a ‘Black Swan’ event, and will have far-reaching, long-term implications on how we live and work.
 That said, at FrenchEntrée we have helped our clients through a number of difficult periods including the credit crunch in 2008 and the Brexit uncertainty, and we will continue to support our readers and clients through this crisis.

 The dream of owning a slice of France will never be extinguished, no matter what the crisis, and the continued number of property and mortgage enquiries we have received over the last few weeks is a testament to that desire.
 Purchasing with a French mortgage, rather than cash, can provide a layer of protection against currency fluctuations and save you money in the long run.

 It is certainly worth considering for property buyers who were going to disinvest to cover the deposit or even the full value of the purchase, but following the stock market crash and portfolios decimated, looking at a cheap, long-term loan in France allows them to realise the dream whilst the remaining investments can be left intact.

 In these difficult times, it is worth highlighting some of the features of a French mortgage, in a world with a volatile exchange rate and dropping share prices.